 Most international flights that fly into China offer gluten-free meals for celiac passengers.
 It's wise to call the airline to book your gluten-free meal before leaving for China.
-Don't leave it to the last minute as most airlines require special requests be made at least 24 hours before departure.
-And when you receive your gluten-free meal (which we hope you will!), double check that it is actually gluten-free.
-Often it will be labeled with something like international code "GFML" (gluten-free meal) but other times it won't.
+Don't leave it to the last minute as most airlines require special requests to be made at least 24 hours before departure.
+And when you receive your gluten-free meal (which we hope you will!), double-check that it is actually gluten-free.
+Often it will be labeled with something like the international code "GFML" (gluten-free meal) but other times it won't.

 2. Work with a professional tour operator and tour guide

 When dining out, the most important thing to do is to talk about your allergy.
 And communicating all of this in a foreign country?
 Seems almost hopeless!
-Your salvation is to travel with a considerate tour operator that cares to negotiate with restaurants ahead of time and finding out which ones are willing to go the extra mile to cater to your gluten-free food requirements.
+Your salvation is to travel with a considerate tour operator that cares to negotiate with restaurants ahead of time and find out which ones are willing to go the extra mile to cater to your gluten-free food requirements.
 This will save you a lot of hassle.
 Also, an English-speaking Chinese guide who can clearly explain your dietary restrictions (and the utmost importance of following them) before each meal is essential.

 When on a tailor-made tour with Odynovo (Formerly Odyssey, the same hereinafter), both your private travel consultant and tour guide will make out their way to arrange exclusively prepared dishes for you.
 So, if you have a special diet, just let us know your needs!

 3. Know what is safe to order and what should be avoided